Interior Architecture MFA

 The IA program is a rigorous full-time, five-semester 60-credit curriculum that takes two years to complete.
 Students begin the program in the fall semester only.

-- What is the difference between interior design, interior architecture + architecture?
+What is the difference between interior design, interior architecture and architecture?
+Learn more in our handout (PDF).

 IA students are required to complete a 120-hour internship as part of the degree program.
 Students must be enrolled in the first semester of study before beginning the internship, and the internship must be complete before the end of the last semester in the program.
 The internship is a part of the MFA Practicum + Internship course and will count toward the final grade in that class.